NotHGM/UniPlateTracker/README.md

     ```bash
     cp .env.example .env.local
     ```
-    Now, open `.env.local` and **fill in all the required values** (database URL, Home Assistant details, etc.).
-See the table below for a description of each variable.
+    Now, open `.env.local` and fill in all the required values.

 3.  **Install Dependencies:**
-    Install dependencies for both the main Next.js app and the background worker.
+    This project uses a monorepo-like structure with a separate `worker` directory.
     ```bash
-    # Install root dependencies
+    # Install root dependencies for the Next.js app
     npm install

     # Install worker dependencies